sbme-tutorials/finalproject_chessgame-team-fourteen/README.md

 <img src="https://github.com/sbme-tutorials/finalproject_chessgame-team-fourteen/assets/127022375/8d7fb95f-6cb4-4b26-8ad6-582125daa2bf">

 #### Third: Logic Code
-Please check our link and upload it in your device.
+Please check our link and upload it in your device,we will wait for your opinion!
+##### Logic used:
+###### We make used of:
+- ID: Carry the color and the type of All Pieces of the Board,created once pieces object is constructed.
+- Hash set: Set that contains all live Pieces in the Board.
+- Timer:You have a specific time, if you exceed it, you will lose.
 ## Developers who work on this project
 - Shahd Ahmed Mahmoud Ali
 [ Visit Shahd](https://github.com/Shahd-A-Mahmoud)